TerraBreus/cub3d/docs/dev_log.md

 Some of the rendering looks wonky at times (especially when moving around).
 Some weird screen tearing I believe.
 Maybe this can be resolved by removing the fish-eye effect but I think most of it is due to the integer `step_size` skipping over various amount of pixels... oh...
 I just fixed it and that seemed to work.

 Hmm yeah it works!!!!
 TIme to begin the real deal I guess.

+## 20-12
+The real deal.

+I'm not sure where to start.
+Currently I'm looking at what I got already and thinking about what I need to change.
+A lot of stuff I will simply have to rewrite so it fits the school42 standards (norminette & while loops instead of for loops).
+And stuff will now need to be checked for errors and exit cleanly.
+I also will have to change the code so that the window can be increased in size.
+Quite a lot it seems!
+However it seems most important I start with understanding what I will get from Joanna after her parsing and that I write down some brainstorm thoughts.

+I still see some weird texture error bugs where sometimes the lines are blacked out.
+Also the fisheye effect is still here.
+Those are two things I want gone I guess.

+Looking at Michmos' repository I realize I have quite a big journey ahead of me still.
+My textures look much worse and my game doesn't nearly run as smooth as his.
+Trying to keep it positive I guess the good news is there is a lot to learn still!

+Stuff is overwhelming.
+I need to think small.
+What can I do today that will help me tomorrow?

+- I can try to initialize my window and have it be resizeable, printing the dimensions to the terminal.
+- I can take another look at my ray tracer and try to outline the train of thought by rewriting in pseudocode.
+- I can hardcode a map for me to start working with.
+- I can write a makefile that downloads and compiles a specific version of the minilibx for me to work with.